4Ax-Technologies/capture_device1/Gstreamer, nvarguscamerasrc & white balance.md

 the wall of an enclosed space could result in daylight entering the inspection area

-*  "(9): manual" might look like an attractive option but it's default setting is unuseable: Gstreamer uses R:G:G:B values (Bayer-based) to set colour temperature and the default values are 0.5:0.5:0.5:0.5, which will cause under-exposed images with a strong green bias in most use cases.
-To work with this mode it is necessary to adjust the values by trial and error and then re-compile the C++ file.
-1.0:0.5:0.5:1.0 would be a better starting point, but some of these values will almost certainly need to be further adjusted
+*  "(9): manual" might look like an attractive option but it's default setting is unuseable: Gstreamer uses R:G:G:B values (Bayer-based) to set colour temperature and the default values are: "r:%0.3f gO:%0.3f gE:%0.3f b:%0.3f\n", which will cause under-exposed images with a strong green bias in most use cases.
+To work with this mode it is necessary to adjust the values by trial and error and then re-compile the C++ file. "r:%1.0f gO:%0.5f gE:%0.5f b:%1.0f\n" would be a better starting point, but some of these values will almost certainly need to be further adjusted

 *  Access __gstreamer__ samples such as userAutoWhiteBalance on the Jetson Nano at:
-/usr/src/jetson_multimedia/api/argus/samples
+/usr/src/jetson_multimedia/api/argus/samples.
+The R:G:G:B values referred to above are found in /userAutoWhiteBalance/main.cpp

 *  __Note deepstream__ samples for setting the streaming pipeline are at:
 /usr/src/jetson_multimedia/api/samples